Plumbing contractors in

 Insurance Minimums

-Alabama requires $300,000 general liability and $50,000 property damage minimum.
+Alabama requires minimum $300,000 general liability insurance for licensed plumbing contractors.
 Workers compensation required if employing others.
-Bonding requirements vary by municipality.

 How to Get Licensed